Downtown Powwow celebrates Wichita’s rich Native culture

 Jewelry and other items sold were authentic to their tribes and tradition.
 For vendors, the opportunity to come together is a lesson in history for people who may not know about them.

-Vendor Robie White said, “Each individual tribe is going to be different on that but we come together as different tribes and do this.
-It is a beautiful thing.”
+“Each individual tribe is going to be different on that but we come together as different tribes and do this.
+It is a beautiful thing,” said vendor Robie White.

 White says it is a great opportunity to show off their dances and identity as tribes.